 - Credit History - Have you had credit for years, or for a short time?

-- Late Payments - Do you have a history of late payments?
+- Payment History - Do you have a history of late payments?

-- Balances on your Credit Cards - How many accounts do you hold?
+- Credit Card Balances - How many accounts do you have?
 How much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?

-These factors are assigned weights based on the formula being used.
+These factors are weighted a little bit differently depending on the formula being used.
 The result is a single number: your FICO score.
-FICO scores can be as low as 300 and as high as 800.
-Higher is better.
-Most home buyers in the current environment have a score above 620.
+FICO scores range from 300 to 800.
+Higher scores are better.
+Most borrowers getting a mortgage these days score 620 or above.

-Before you can improve your score, you must know your score and make certain that the reports from each reporting agency are correct.
+In order to raise your score, you must get the reports that the agencies use to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+Also available are helpful information and online tools that help you understand how to improve your FICO score.

-You can get a federally-mandated free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and inexpensive.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.